 Person-Centered Planning Requirements in Adult Day Health Care, Operationalizing and Understanding: Overview

-The Federal Person-Centered Planning regulations, or the ones your state has developed, may seem overwhelming, hard to read, impossible to figure out, or just plain weird, and this blog series is here to help.
-When we begin looking at how these regulations apply to the population at your center, it may help to know that the regulations were developed not for those with dementia, or the frail elderly in mind, but specifically for those with developmental disabilities.
-Because of this, Operationalizing and implementing them to meet the needs of other populations, or better yet, all the populations that are served in your center, can seem quite daunting if not impossible.
-In this series we’ll be breaking the regulations down to major themes and addressing each one, giving examples of how they can be operationalized for the unique environment of Adult Day Services.
-The themes are as follows:
+The Federal Person-Centered Planning regulations, or the ones your state has developed, may seem overwhelming, hard to read, impossible to figure out, or not applicable to our setting, and this blog series is here to help.
+It may help to understand that these regulations were developed not for those with dementia, or the frail elderly in mind, but specifically for those with developmental disabilities.
+Because of this, operationalizing and implementing them to meet the needs of the populations served in your center can seem quite daunting if not impossible.
+In this series I’ll break the Final Rule into primary themes and address each one, giving examples of how they can be operationalized and implemented in the unique environment of Adult Day Services.

 - Plain Language

 - Representative of Choice for the Plan of Care